 - Name: Enter the name of the Skill.

-- Default Level: Select the level of competence for a new Skill (Beginner, Intermediate, Advanced, Expert, Master).
+- Skill Level: Select the level of competence for a new Skill.
+The following Skill Levels are available:

 - Description: Enter a brief description of the Skill.